sdeevanapalli/pathway-llm-project/README.md

     <img src="../../../assets/render.png" alt="Render Logo" height="1.2em"> <span style="margin-left: 5px;">Deploy with Render</span>
   </a>
 </p>

-# Must Read
-This project is a fork of Pathway's Retrieval-Augmented Generation (RAG) framework.
-It is intended for educational and learning purposes as part of the RAG workshop, led by Saksham Goel.
+<span style="color:blue">This project is a fork of Pathway's Retrieval-Augmented Generation (RAG) framework, created for educational purposes as part of the RAG workshop led by Saksham Goel during ATMOS '24.</span>

 # Pathway RAG app with always up-to-date knowledge